chrissilliw/TechStoreWithSanity/README.md

 * Frontend: http://localhost:3000
 * Sanity Backend: http://localhost:3333/structure

 ## Frequently asked questions

 ### Is this project fully done?
-  No this is a firs draft of a project.
+No this is a first draft of a project.